Stater Bros.: Stores

 Throughout its Inland Empire home turf, Stater Bros. stores are concentrated heavily throughout San Bernardino and Riverside counties in Southern California.
 The chain also has a presence throughout Orange County.

 In Los Angeles County, Stater Bros. stores are mainly in communities east of the Long Beach Freeway (I-710) and in communities connected by the Antelope Valley Freeway (SR 14) from Santa Clarita to Lancaster.
 Stater Bros. also has stores in northern areas of San Diego County generally located between the Ted Williams Parkway (SR 56) and the San Luis Rey Mission Expressway (SR 76) from Oceanside to Ramona.
 There is also one store in Ventura County, located in Simi Valley.
 Also, there are two stores in eastern Kern County, located in Ridgecrest and Mojave.

 Management

 Jack H. Brown joined Stater Bros. in 1981 as the company's president.
-He served as chief executive and president for 35 years.
-In January 2016, Pete Van Helden was appointed president and chief executive, and Brown became Executive Chairman of the Board of Directors.
+He was chief executive and president for 35 years.
+In January 2016, Pete Van Helden was appointed president and chief executive, and Brown became executive chairman.
 Brown died on November 13, 2016.
 On December 12, former CFO Phillip J. Smith was elected chairman.
 Smith was also elected chairman, president and CEO of Stater Bros.
 Holdings.